vsantana8/ticket-lifecycle/README.md

 - Working the Issue
 - Resolution

-<h2>Lifecycle Stages</h2>
+<h2>Synopsis for Example 2</h2>

+In this scenario, user, Ken, will submit a ticket for a software issue.
+John from IT will work the ticket, until closed.

+<h2>Setting the Stage</h2>
+Below are the steps I used to set the stage prior to moving forward with my first example scenario.
 My Steps while working on Mac mini machine~

 1. Open Chrome browser>visit Microsoft Azure portal (portal.azure.com)>log in.
 2. On Azure>Click on Virtual Machines.
 3. Click on my Windows 10 22H2 system I created previously and named Ticket System-vm, and click "Start".
-4. Return to Mac dashboard and open the Remote Desktop application.
+4. Return to Mac dashboard and open Remote Desktop application.
 5. On Remote Desktop>Click on my virtual machine, Ticket System-vm and log in.
 6. Open 2 windows of Chrome browser.
-7. In the first browser, (Browser 1) visit the osTicket portal by entering "localhost/osTicket/scp/login.php" in the search and the "return" key
+7. In the first browser, (Browser 1) visit the osTicket portal by entering "localhost/osTicket/scp/login.php" in the search bar and pressing the "return" key.
 <img width="1367" height="755" alt="image" src="https://github.com/user-attachments/assets/4c0551b5-1e48-452d-944b-90d05965fb32" />

+<h2>Lifecycle Stages</h2>

 8. In the second browser, (Browser 2) visit the Support Center to submit a ticket by entering "localhost/osTicket".
 Then, submit a ticket as user, Ken: Click "Open Ticket" >filled in the blanks> Click "Create".